 Where do Public Relations Officers work?

-Public Relations Officers work all around Australia and the world.
+Public Relations Officers generally work in-house for a business or organisation.
 Many businesses and organisations have customers and clients not only locally but globally, meaning you may have the opportunity to travel as part of your work.

 What are 3 things I can do right now to help me become a Public Relations Officer?